deepmehta27/Voxel_Hackathon/README.md

 ## Proposed Solution

-The proposed Virtual Fencing System utilizes computer vision and artificial intelligence to create a virtual fence around railway tracks.
+The proposed Virtual Fencing System utilizes computer vision to create a virtual fence around railway tracks.
 The system works as follows:

 1. **Monitoring:** The system monitors video footage from CCTV cameras.
-2. **Detection:** Computer vision algorithms detect objects (such as people, animals, and vehicles) that enter the virtual fence.
+2. **Detection:** Computer vision algorithms like yolo to detect objects (such as people, animals, and vehicles) that enter the virtual fence.
 3. **Alerts:** If an object is detected inside the virtual fence, the system automatically generates an alert, which is sent to a central monitoring station for immediate action.

 ## Benefits of the Proposed Solution